Ingenious Guide to View Log File of SQL Server

-Microsoft SQL Server application is one of the biggest waves in the relational database management system and handles huge database in a well-structured manner.
+Microsoft SQL Server application is one of the biggest waves in the relational database management system and handles huge databases in a well-structured manner.
 However, when it comes to viewing SQL Server log files, some users face trouble.
 We are sure that you must be aware of how good the MS SQL Server database is for both beginners as well as expert users.

 Nowadays, Ex-employees or hackers intentionally modifies the values of databases in order to damage the organization assets.
 And it becomes difficult to analyze or examine who is the culprit manually.
 As a result, the Organizations run into big trouble.

 Here, we are going to answer how to view log file of SQL Server by using various workarounds.
 Just go through this article once and understand how to open or read transaction log file in Microsoft SQL Server 2017 / 2016 / 2014 / 2012 / 2008 / 2008 R2 / 2005.